Cyborgreddy/student/README.md

 # student
-this file is a part of the placement management system using java and the front end is used in the post man.
+this file is a part of the placement management system using java(java spring)and the front end is used in the postman.